 The properties of the materials selected for the CRDM are found in Section III, Appendix I, Division 1 of the ASME Boiler and Pressure Vessel Code (ASME Code) (Reference 4.5-3) or Section II, Parts D of the ASME Code.
+Strain hardened and/or cold worked austenitic stainless steels are not used in CRDM components.

 All other materials for use in this system are selected for their compatibility with the reactor coolant water, as described in NB-2160 and NB-3120 of the ASME Code.
-The tempering temperature of martensitic stainless steels and the aging temperature of precipitation-hardened stainless steels are specified for assurance that these materials will not deteriorate from stress corrosion cracking in service.
-Acceptable heat treatment temperatures include aging at 1050°F for Type 410 stainless steel.
+The tempering temperature of martensitic stainless steels are specified to avoid temper britteness.
+In the case of Type 410 stainless steel; it is tempered above 1050°F.